Tablet reviews: Features explained

 Tablets are great for browsing the web, but to do that you will have to get online.
 You can do this via wi-fi at home, if you have a wireless router set up.
 Outside the home, many cafés, pubs, restaurants and other public places have wi-fi networks that you can use.

-However, if you want to regularly use your tablet on the move it might be worth opting for the 3G version of the tablet.
+However, if you want to regularly use your tablet on the move it might be worth opting for the 3G or 4G version of the tablet.
+But this could get expensive.

-If your tablet doesn't have built-in 3G, you can sometimes tether your tablet to your mobile phone, sharing the phone's 3G connection with the tablet.
+If your tablet doesn't have built-in 3G or 4G, you can sometimes tether your tablet to your mobile phone, sharing the phone's connection with the tablet.

 To do this, you connect the two devices, usually via wi-fi.
 Some mobile phone networks charge for this service, with only some phones being supported in certain cases.
 Check with your network provider for details.